sajari/sdk-react/README.md

 ## API Components

-API Components are easily composable React Components which allow you to configure your search query.
+API Components are easily composable React Components which allow you to configure your search query in a declaritive fashion.
 By themselves they do not render any html.
 You can think of them as rendering parts of your query instead.
+Your query will always reflect the state of these components.

+If no namespace is specified, all API components will use the `default` namespace.

 ### Body